Musicians

 Sponsor: Jenny Bond

-She was also one of the participants of the National Orchestral Institute Festival 2016 at the University of Maryland.
-Naxos Records released the National Orchestral Institute Philharmonic recordings in which Kim participated(National Orchestral Institute Philharmonic - Thompson: Symphony No.2).
-Some of her significant collaborations were serving as a cello principal with Detroit Chamber Winds and Strings in a performance of Richard Einhorn’s “Voices of light” at the Detroit Institute of Arts in March 2018.
-Also, she played as a cello soloist for the Michigan Opera Theatre's fall 2020 production “Twilight: Gods” which received outstanding reviews in the New York Times, Wall Street Journal, Opera News and The New Yorker.
+Some of her significant collaborations include serving as Principal Cellist with Detroit Chamber Winds and Strings for a performance of Richard Einhorn’s Voices of Light at the Detroit Institute of Arts in March 2018.
+She also played as a cello soloist for the Michigan Opera Theatre's fall 2020 production Twilight: Gods, which received outstanding reviews from the New York Times, Wall Street Journal, Opera News, and The New Yorker.